Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

 ## Step 1: Buy a €25,- TP-link TL-SG105e managed switch.
 This can be done with most managed switches that support vlans and port mirroring.
 We choose the TP-link for the price and easy availability. <br>
-Connect the switch directly to your PC and change your IP for the connected interface manually to 192.168.0.2.
-Open your browser and go to the (default) IP from the TP-link http://192.168.0.1.
-UserID/Password is admin/admin.<br>
+Connect the switch directly to your PC and change your IP for the connected interface manually to 192.168.0.2. <br>
+Open your browser and go to the (default) IP from the TP-link http://192.168.0.1. <br>
+Default UserID/Password is admin/admin.<br>

 <img src="/img/tp-link_hardware.jpg" width=300>